Wakestyle Kiteboarding Vs Freestyle

 All wakestyle is freestyle but not all freestyle is wakestyle.

-This is a video I’ve been meaning to do for a long while now but I’ve put versus on hold the last few months.
+This is a video I’ve been meaning to do for a long while now, but I’ve put Versus on hold the last few months.
 It’s a common question I hear and there are a few opinions floating around on the topic.
-Kiteboarding, borrows from a lot of sports!
-There are plenty of crossovers from surfing, wakeboarding and snowboarding.
+Kiteboarding borrows from a lot of sports!
+There are plenty of crossovers, from surfing and wakeboarding to snowboarding.
 And of course there is the unique big air aspect of our sport.
 It’s one of the most versatile sports out there.
-It’s all season, all terrain, it's whatever you make of it.
+It’s all-season, all-terrain... it's whatever you make of it.

-You don’t need perfect waves, an expensive boat or mountains to get the full experience.
+You don’t need perfect waves, an expensive boat, or mountains to get the full experience.
 All you need is some wind, and that's something found almost anywhere, anytime.
-What is the difference between wakestyle and freestyle.
+So what is the difference between wakestyle and freestyle?
 These things can mean different things depending on who you ask.
 There are kiteboarding organizations and they have their classifications.
-There's articles online and everyone seems to have their own opinion.
+There are articles online and everyone seems to have their own opinion.

-For anyone who's been kiteboarding for a while, we can agree, you know the difference when you see it.
+For anyone who's been kiteboarding for a while, we can agree that you know the difference when you see it.
 I'm not speaking for everyone, but I’ll give you my definition of wakestyle, freestyle and freeride.